 I am currently in the position of a system administrator for a small government organization.
-However I do almost anything my boss asks me to: this includes modeling of business processes, writing and performing User Acceptance Test, setting up Touch Interface Devices and programs or whatever else he asks of me.
+However, I do almost anything my boss asks me to.
+This includes modeling of business processes, writing and performing user acceptance tests, setting up touch interface devices and programs, or whatever else he asks of me.

-I think I can translate business requirements into technical and technical to business.
-This I believe is what I might be actually good at.
+I think I can translate business requirements into technical terms and technical terms to business requirements.
+This, I believe, is what I might be actually good at.
 Salary is surely important, but right now I feel setting myself on the right career track is more important than salary.

 Summary: I do not have any portfolio or a great technical skill.
 I am much like what you call a "jack of all trades, master of none."
-I no longer wish to be like that anymore.
-I do know that I am good at being somewhere in the middle of Business and Information Technology.
-I have been doing this for years since I started working, and have been thinking of which career path I should take.
+I no longer wish to be like that.
+I do know that I am good at working near the intersection of business and information technology.
+I have been doing this for years, since I started working, and have been thinking of which career path I should take.
 I think this is it.
-But, of course, I could use your help :)
+But of course, I could use your help. :)

 Thank you so much.

-Let me commence my reply by echoing back my understanding of your long-term goals, then review some of the details in your questionnaire reply, en route to making some hopefully helpful observations and recommendations to help you achieve them.
-If my replies provoke additional questions, do feel free to respond to me directly so we can work them out.
+Let me commence my reply by echoing back my understanding of your long-term goals, then review some of the details in your questionnaire answers, en route to making some (hopefully) helpful observations and recommendations to help you achieve them.
+If my replies provoke additional questions, please feel free to respond to me directly so we can work them out.

-- To give you time to pursue additional job openings or opportunities where you can work with IT system design and development so at to position yourself more favorably to play the “architect role” in an IT or consulting organization.
+- To give you time to pursue additional job openings or opportunities where you can work with IT system design and development so as to position yourself more favorably to play the architect role in an IT or consulting organization.

-With that general advice in mind, however, I see that the “top up degree” to which you point presents the following overall objectives “This programme aims to meet the needs of learners who intend to enter the job market as Systems Analysts, IT Specialists, Database Administrators, Network Engineers and IT Managers.”
-Unfortunately, I don’t think it’s the best choice in the UofP’s overall offerings to move your skills most strongly toward your professed area of interest (IT architect), and would suggest that you look instead at the “Bachelor of Science Technology Management and Computing (TOP UP).”
-Or, perhaps even better, you might want to contact the program recruiters for the TOP UP offerings, describe your current diploma, then ask them this: “I would ultimately like to work as an IT architect in a decade or so.
-Given my diploma in Business IT from a technical university, which of your TOP UP degree plans would you recommend to help me pursue this goal?"
-They may not only have better ideas and advice to offer to you, they might also have other programs that would help you converge on your objectives more quickly and directly.
-And in fact, you might also want to consider (and ask them and other institutions of interest to you) if there might not be some kind of Master’s Degree program in Computer Science, Informatics, or Information Technology, that might not take IT Architecture as its focus instead.
+You should contact program recruiters for the top-up degree offerings in the field that most interests you, describe your current diploma, then ask them, "I would ultimately like to work as an IT architect in a decade or so.
+Given my diploma in business IT from a technical university, which of your top-up degree plans would you recommend to help me pursue this goal?"
+They may not only have better, more specific ideas and advice to offer to you, they might also have other programs that would help you converge on your objectives more quickly and directly.
+In fact, you might also want to consider (and ask them and other institutions of interest to you) if there is a master's degree program in computer science, informatics or information technology that might not directly feature IT architecture as its focus but that helps you make progress toward a career as an IT architect.
 Surely, this would be a more direct way for you to start working toward your long-term goals!

-Given your interests in management and the window into operations that working in support always provides intelligent observers, you should also consider adding a Master's of Business Administration to your educational objectives, with some focus and emphasis on business processes along with IT governance, compliance regimes and so forth (with some considerable attention to ITIL and its certifications as part and parcel of this “career thread”).
-It's also very much the case that given your interests and long-term objectives, pursuit of the Project Management Institute's Project Management Professional (PMP) certification could work to your considerable career advantage.
+Given your interest in business, management and the window into operations that working in support always provides intelligent observers, you should also consider adding a Master's of Business Administration to your educational objectives, with some focus and emphasis on business processes, along with IT governance, compliance regimes and so forth (with some considerable attention to ITIL and its certifications as part and parcel of this career thread).
+It's also very much the case that, given your interests and long-term objectives, pursuit of the Project Management Institute's Project Management Professional (PMP) certification could work to your considerable career advantage.
 That's why it's heartening to see you already thinking in those directions as I read over your questionnaire reply.
 My response: Keep thinking along those lines, and work in those directions at every possible opportunity.

-In the near term (over the next 12 months), I believe pursuit of ITIL Foundation (and a look at what lies beyond) and aggressive pursuit of the PMP should be your top priorities.
-At the same time, you can formulate your next steps in higher education, and decide whether the TOP UP is necessary, or if you should pursue a Master’s instead (with an emphasis on IT architecture, if such a degree plan is available to you).
-Next, you’ll jump on the degree of your choosing.
-Once you finish these things, you'll want to hit the job market again, to see if you can get closer to home base, or if you'll need to maintain contract work in the general geographic vicinity, as is the case with your current job.
+In the near term (over the next 12 months), I believe pursuit of an ITIL Foundation certification (and a look at what lies beyond) and aggressive pursuit of the PMP should be your top priorities.
+At the same time, you can formulate your next steps in higher education and decide whether the top-up degree is beneficial, or if you should pursue a master's degree instead (with an emphasis on IT architecture, if such a degree plan is available to you).
+Next, you should pursue the degree of your choosing that best supports your IT architecture goals.
+Once you finish these things, you'll want to hit the job market again to see if you can get closer to your home base, or if you'll need to maintain contract work in the general geographic vicinity, as is the case with your current job.

-Hopefully, you'll be able to market yourself more effectively as an IT generalist, project manager, and systems designer in your next avatar.
-If not, you could do worse than to continue in the systems administration area, particularly if your boss keeps letting you tackle projects where can hone skills that will groom you for more responsible and capable positions in the future.
-Be sure to keep good records of your projects, accomplishments, and work activities.
-Try to get your boss (or other senior IT professionals) to write testimonials to your efforts along the way (an excellent way to do this is to join LinkedIn, keep your professional activities and profile up-to-date at all times, and get strong recommendations from bosses, colleagues, professors, and so forth) as you work your way toward your long-term goals.
+Hopefully, you'll be able to market yourself more effectively as an IT generalist, project manager and systems designer in your next avatar.
+If not, you could do worse than to continue in the systems administration area, particularly if your boss keeps letting you tackle projects where you can hone skills that will groom you for more responsible and capable positions in the future.
+Be sure to keep good records of your projects, accomplishments and work activities.
+Try to get your boss (or other senior IT professionals) to write testimonials to your work efforts or letters of recommendation along the way.
+An excellent and easy way to collect work testimonials and recommendations is to join LinkedIn, keep your professional activities and profile up to date at all times, and get strong recommendations from bosses, colleagues, professors and so forth as you work your way toward your long-term goals.